ever-been/everDoc/src/book/markdown/persistence.md

 #### Object Repository {#user.persistence.components.objectrepo}
 It goes without saying that EverBEEN needs some place to store all the data your tasks will produce.
-That's what the Object Repository is for.
+That's what the Object Repository does.
 Each time a task issues a command to submit a result, or logs a message, this information gets dispatched to the cluster, along with the associated object.
 The Object Repository provides a functional endpoint for this information.
 It effectively concentrates distributed data to its intended destination (a database, most likely).
 In addition, the Object Repository is also in charge of dispatching requested user data back.

 #### Storage {#user.persistence.components.storage}
-The Storage component supplies the concrete database connector implementation.
+The Storage component supplies a database connector implementation.
 All communication between the Object Repository and the database is done through the Storage API.

 The Storage component gets loaded dynamically by the Object Repository at startup.
-If you want to use a different database than MongoDB, this is the component you'll be replacing (along with the MapStore, potentially).
+If you want to use a different database than MongoDB, this is the component you'll be replacing (potentially along with the MapStore component).